Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Introduction

 \subsubsection{Main contributions and outline}

 The class of nonlinear infinite-dimensional port-Hamiltonian systems under consideration is introduced in Section~\ref{sec:prob-general} in Assumption~\ref{as:problem-general}.
-Examples that fit into this framework include the quasilinear wave equation, possibly with friction and viscosity, doubly nonlinear parabolic equations, that in special cases reduce to the porous medium equation and the $p$-Laplace equation, as well as the Allen--Cahn equation.
+Examples fitting into this framework include the quasilinear wave equation, possibly with friction and viscosity, and doubly nonlinear parabolic equations, that in special cases reduce to the porous medium equation and the $p$-Laplace equation.
 Those examples are discussed in Section~\ref{sec:ex}.
 Furthermore, in Section~\ref{sec:prob-findim} we present the corresponding finite-dimensional setting which encompasses many classical finite-dimensional port-Hamiltonian systems, and we present some examples in Section~\ref{sec:ex}.
 However, our framework does not include systems with state-dependent operator $C$ and DAEs.

 For the class of port-Hamiltonian systems described above, in Section~\ref{sec:scheme} we introduce a continuous Petrov--Galerkin scheme (Scheme~\ref{def:scheme}) of arbitrary polynomial degree~$k \in \mathbb{N}$.
 On the nonlinear terms a quadrature formula is used, and we only require positivity of the quadrature weights.
 Our scheme is designed to be energy-consistent, as proved in Proposition~\ref{prop:discr-energy}.
-The main tool to achieve this for general Hamiltonian is the $L^2$-projection mapping to piecewise polynomials of maximal degree~$k-1$.
-This is rather natural, since the $L^2$-projection can be used to analyze the cPG method for linear problems, see~\cite{Ahmed2015}.
-Note that our scheme does not rely on convexity of the Hamiltonian and the Hamiltonian is not assumed to be quadratic.
+The main tool to achieve this for general Hamiltonian is the $L^2$-projection mapping to piecewise polynomials of maximal degree~$k-1$ in time.
+This is rather natural, since stability estimates for the $L^2$-projection of the solution can be obtained as in~\cite[Lem.~4.1]{Ahmed2015}.
 For linear port-Hamiltonian systems with quadratic Hamiltonian the projection cancels, and hence our proposed scheme reduces to the standard cPG method.
-Our approach has similarities with mixed methods, because it can be reformulated by use of an auxiliary variable.